About the ECNL

-- Improving the competitive environment through creation of a true national competitive league with multiple flights;
+Improving the competitive environment through the creation of a true national competitive league with multiple flights.

-- Improving the process for identifying elite female soccer players for the U.S. Soccer youth national teams through a systematic scouting and identification program based on national competitions; and
+Improving the process for identifying elite female soccer players for the U.S. Soccer youth national teams through a systematic scouting and identification program based on national competitions.

 The goal of the Elite Clubs National League is to change the landscape for elite female soccer players in the United States through innovative, player-centered programming and to enhance the overall experience by creating a better, more enjoyable, and more successful player, coach, and club development model.

-Why Davis Legacy chose to be part of the ECNL?
+Why did Davis Legacy choose to be part of the ECNL?

 $225 per month for U13, $240 per month for U14 – U17, and $230 per month for U18/19:

 Club dues are all inclusive, and generally covers all coaching expenses, club member training clinics, keeper training, field maintenance costs, Insurance, US Club registrations, referee expenses, tournament registration expenses, league registration expenses, coach travel reimbursements, etc.

 Players are required to train 3 times per week.
 Tuesday, Wednesday and Thursday 7:00pm-8:30pm.

 All trainings will be at legacy soccer complex (weather related exceptions will occur).

 Trainings will include , functional trainings, injury prevention and speed and agility training.